Staphylococcus hyicus: Biochemistry and identification

-Virulence and resistance
+Virulence and antimicrobial resistance

 Virulence

 Division of S. hyicus into virulent and avirulent strains is based on the production of an exfoliative toxin (virulence factor), which produces the clinical presentation of exudative epidermitis, as these toxins specifically target the stratum granulosum and stratum spinosum.
 S. hyicus exfoliative toxin (SHET) producing strains are further divided into plasmid carrying (SHETB) and plasmidless (SHETA).
 It was found that genes encoding four different exfoliative toxins (ExhA, ExhB, ExhC and ExhD) were homologous to SHETB.
 These exotoxins are similar to the exfoliative toxin (ETA, ETB, ETD) that Staphylococcus aureus produces.
 The mechanism of action is via serine protease-like exfoliative toxins.
 Swine desmoglein 1 (Dsg1) is a desmosomal intracellular adhesion molecule that is cleaved by the exfoliative toxins produced by S. hyicus allowing for separation of stratum granulosum and stratum spinosum.
 Other virulence factors have been reported, the production of protein A with binding sites for immunoglobulin G (IgG) allows for evasion from phagocytes, coagulase production to form clots, surface fibronectin-binding proteins for adhesion and production of staphylokinase and lipase to evade host defences.
 These virulence factors in combination with other factors like age, being immunocompromised, genetic susceptibility, trauma (physical, chemical, solar), disease status and environmental conditions can vary the expression of exudative epidermitis experienced.

-Resistance
+Antimicrobial resistance

 Staphylococcus hyicus has frequently been reported to be resistant to a range of antimicrobial agents.
 S. hyicus has demonstrated resistance to penicillin, streptomycin, tetracycline, trimethoprim, erythromycin, sulfonamides, lincomycin and chloramphenicol.
 Further resistance testing of S. hyicus isolates found high resistance to penicillin, macrolides, tetracycline, sulfonamides and streptomycin, but S. hyicus was sensitive to ciprofloxacin, chloramphenicol and florfenicol.
 This multi-drug resistance has been linked to certain genes.
 For beta-lactam resistance, the mechanism is by altering penicillin binding protein production which is encoded by mecA.
 Further, it has been suggested that resistance may be passed between staphylococcal species especially when treating pigs prophylactically.
 Other implicated plasmid resistance genes are tet(L) for tetracyclines, erm(C) for macrolides, lincosamides and streptogramins and the pS194-like str gene is for chloramphenicol and streptomycin resistance.
 Genetic elements for resistance to methicillin and zinc have been reported, therefore susceptibility testing is recommended before treatment.